elatov/elatov.github.io/_posts/2022-01-25-building-a-nix-package.md

 So let's convert to the nix.

 ### Filling out Package info and Meta Attributes
-When creating a pacage we have to include the package information and also where to download it from.
+When creating a package we have to include the package information and also where to download it from.
 Most of the information is covered in [Meta-attributes](https://nixos.org/manual/nixpkgs/stable/#chap-meta), the most challenging was getting the hash, I found some good examples:

 - [Building a Nix Package (The C&C++ Version)](https://gist.github.com/CMCDragonkai/41593d6d20a5f7c01b2e67a221aa0330)
 - [How to manually replicate/reproduce/obtain the sha256 hash specified in Nix with fetchgit or fetchFromGitHub?](https://github.com/NixOS/nix/issues/1880)